Azure/Azure-Sentinel/Parsers/ASimAuthentication/README.md

    * **Okta** - vimAuthenticationOktaSSO
    * **Windows Security Events** collecting using the Log Analytics Agent or Azure Monitor Agent - vimAuthenticationWindowsSecurityEvent
    * **Windows Events** collecting using the Azure Monitor Agent - vimAuthenticationMicrosoftWindowsEvent.
 Note that those are the same original events as Windows Security events, but collected to the WindowsEvent table, for example when collecting using Windows Event Forwarding.
-   * **Azure Defneder for IoT**, reporting Linux authentication events - vimAuthenticationMD4IoT
+   * **Microsoft Defender for IoT - Endpoint**, reporting Linux authentication events - vimAuthenticationMD4IoT